yanweijing/DAT505-GitHub/section 1/homework1/README.md

   scene.add( mesh2 );
   ```

-* Setting the coordinates and texture of the object.
+* Setting the coordinates and texture of the object.Border refers to the border of the generated object.

 ```javascript
 var light = new THREE.AmbientLight( 0xffff00 ); // soft white light